Symplectic Representation of Legendre Dynamics: Introduction

 We formalize this structure-preservation viewpoint as follows.
 A structured space $\left(X,S_X\right)$ is defined by the underlying set $X$ and a family of relations $S_X=\left\{\sim_X^\alpha\right\}_{\alpha\in A}$ {indexed by set $A$} (e.g., metric closeness at given radii, symmetry-equivalence, membership in a constraint set).
 A map $R:X\rightarrow Z$ {is said to} preserve structure if, for all $\alpha \in A$ and all $x_1, x_2 \in X$,

-While the converse generally does not hold unless $R$ is an embedding (such as isometric, sufficient, etc.), we do not assume or need that here.
-Intuitively, a good representation preserves the tuple $\left\{\text{input space}, \text{structure}\right\} $ along the chain.
+This forward preservation condition is the notion of structure preservation used throughout the paper.
+Intuitively, a good representation preserves the structure of the tuple $\{\text{input space},\text{structure}\}$.

-Our setting is inference on exponential-family models, whose parameter spaces admit dual coordinate systems generated by a Legendre potential $\psi$ \cite{amari2000methods}: parameter spaces that are dually flat with a Legendre potential $\psi$.
-Concretely, we work on the parameter manifold $Q \in \mathbb{R}^n$ with Legendre duality encoded by the Legendre graph:
+Our setting is inference on exponential-family models, whose parameter spaces admit dual coordinate systems generated by a Legendre potential $\psi$ \cite{amari2000methods}.
+Concretely, we work on the parameter manifold $Q$ with Legendre duality encoded by the Legendre graph:

-We call parameter evolutions that remain on (possibly changing) Legendre graphs \textbf{Legendre dynamics} (LD). {We show that} this class includes linear time-invariant Gaussian process regression (LTI-GPR) and Ornstein-Uhlenbeck (OU) dynamics, where their Gaussian information-form updates can be expressed so that the parameters $\left(q_k,p_k\right) = \left(q_k,{{d}}\psi(q_k)\right)$ remain dual at each step $k$, with the potential $\psi_k$ allowed to change.
-To the best of our knowledge, this explicit ``Legendre-graph-preserving" viewpoint has received little {direct} attention in previous work and will be central in what follows.
+We call parameter evolutions that remain on (possibly drifting) Legendre graphs \textbf{Legendre dynamics} (LD). {We show that} this class includes linear time-invariant Gaussian process regression (LTI-GPR) and Ornstein-Uhlenbeck (OU) dynamics, where their Gaussian information-form updates can be expressed so that the parameters $\left(q_k,p_k\right) = \left(q_k,{{d}}\psi(q_k)\right)$ remain dual at each step $k$, with the potential $\psi_k$ allowed to change.
+To the best of our knowledge, this explicit ``Legendre-graph-preserving'' viewpoint has received little {direct} attention in previous work and will be central in what follows.

-To be concrete, the raw inputs are left-infinite sequences $u:=\{u_k\}_{k\in\mathbb{Z}_-}$, {and} the object to be represented is the evolving parameter $(q_k, p_k)$ on the statistical manifold inferred from the data stream.
-The internal states $x_k$ encode $u$ and are read out into parameters via a map $h$ {as} $q_k = h(x_k)$.
-States are not themselves parameters; parameters are inferred from states.
+To be concrete, the raw inputs are left-infinite sequences $u=\{u_k\}_{k\in\mathbb Z_-}$.
+The structured representation considered in this paper is a cotangent-bundle state

+The preservation results below apply to this representation: if $x_k\in L_{\psi_k}$, then the Hamiltonian symplectic reservoir update maps $x_k$ to a point $x_{k+1}\in L_{\psi_{k+1}}$.
+A downstream task readout

+may then be trained on top of $x_k$.
+The preservation result concerns the recurrent state, so a readout carries structure forward only if it is itself structure preserving.